Olympus E-M5 II vs Sony A6500

 |Sony A6300« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 |Sony A77« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the A6500 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the A6500 followed on from the Sony A6300.
+The E-M5 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.